unicorndotio/luminscribe-blog-api/docs/README.md

 ## Project Overview

 This is a production-ready RESTful API for a simple blogging platform that manages blog posts and comments, built with NestJS, Bun, PostgreSQL, and Prisma.

+## The Magic Behind the Name: Luminscribe ✨

+When choosing a name for this blogging platform API, I explored several magical-sounding options.
+My top recommendation, and the one chosen for this project, is **Luminscribe**.

+It's:

+- Short and memorable
+- Combines "luminous" (light/brilliant) with "scribe" (writer), meaning "light writing"
+- Suggests both enlightenment and the act of writing
+- Has a sophisticated, magical quality
+- Easy to say and remember

 ## Features